Fatboy Slim: 2015—present: focus on performances

 Cook collaborated with the British singer Rita Ora on the 2023 single "Praising You", a reworking of his track "Praise You".
 At Glastonbury 2023, Cook played the song "Insomnia" by Faithless as a tribute to the Faithless singer, Maxi Jazz.
 That October, he was awarded the Guinness world record for the most UK number-one singles by one musician as a member of different acts.
-He also performed a secret gig at the Prince Albert pub in Brighton to support its campaign against property development in the North Laine.
+At the 77th Tony Awards in June 2024, Cook and Byrne were nominated for the Tony Award for Best Original Score for Here Lies Love.
+That month, Cook released the single "Role Model".
+The music video, his first in nearly 20 years, features celebrities edited with deepfake technology, such as David Bowie, Bill Murray and Muhammad Ali.